Rishabh Pant

 Rishabh Rajendra Pant (/hi/; born 4 October 1997) is an Indian international cricketer who plays for the Indian national team as a wicket-keeper batter.
-He is currently the vice captain of the Indian cricket team in the Test format.
-He captains and plays for the Lucknow Super Giants in the Indian Premier League and for Delhi in domestic cricket.
+He plays for the Delhi Capitals in the Indian Premier League and Delhi in domestic cricket.

 Pant became the most expensive player in the history of the Indian Premier League when he was bought for ₹27.00 crore by the Lucknow Super Giants in the 2025 league auction.
 He was a member of the Indian team that won the 2024 T20 World Cup and 2025 Champions Trophy.
 He was the vice-captain of the India U19 team that was runner-up at the 2016 U19 Cricket World Cup.

 He made his T20I debut for India in January 2017, his Test debut in August 2018, and his ODI debut in October 2018.
-In January 2019, Pant was named the ICC Men's Emerging Cricketer of the Year at the 2018 ICC Awards.
-In February 2021, Pant became the first player to be named ICC Men's Player of the Month (for January).
+He holds the record for most sixes hit by an Indian batter in Test cricket, and the third most overall.
 In June 2022, Pant was named as the Indian captain for the T20I series against South Africa, after the designated captain KL Rahul was ruled out of the series due to an injury.